Random Scaling of Emergent Capabilities: Introduction

 Since training numerous seeds is prohibitively expensive at large scales, we study partially reinitialized LLMs and toy models.
 Whereas prior work reports summary statistics across only a few training runs, we characterize the full multimodal performance distribution.
 We find:

-\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Breakthroughs result from bimodal performance distributions.} In multiple choice (Section \ref{sec:mmlu_method}) and synthetic task length generalization (Section \ref{sec:methodology_synthetic}), some random seeds produce linear scale trends while others are emergent.
-This variation is caused by the bimodal distribution of each skill across random seeds (Section \ref{subsec:bimodality}), a property that materializes around \textbf{breakthrough thresholds} in model size.
-At these scales, emergence is a stochastic property (Section \ref{subsec:stochastic-emergence}). \item \textbf{Bimodal variation persists under continuous metrics.} In the emergence debate, one main position \citep{schaeffer2024emergent} is that breakthroughs are caused by measuring discontinuous metrics such as accuracy rather than loss.
-For our tasks, continuous loss metrics can remain visibly bimodally distributed, particularly when there is a more even split of failed and successful runs.
-We confirm these loss distributions on both synthetic (Section \ref{subsec:bimodality_mirage}) and natural (Section \ref{subsec:mmlu-mirage}) tasks. \item \textbf{When a scale curve exhibits sudden \textit{discontinuous} improvement in a skill, the \textit{probability} of learning that skill may be changing \textit{continuously}}.
-Treating the bimodal distribution as a mix of \textbf{failure} and \textbf{success} distributions, we illustrate that average improvements can come from changes in the probability of success \textit{or} in the mean performance of a successful run (Section~\ref{subsec:bimodality}).
-Although bimodality can appear abruptly at a minimum capacity scale (Section~\ref{subsec:emergence_of_bimodality}), these sudden distributional changes do not necessarily align with breakthrough scales for individual model runs.
+\begin{itemize} \item \textbf{Breakthroughs result from bimodal performance distributions.} On synthetic algorithmic tasks (Sec. \ref{sec:synthetic-results}), simple language modeling tasks (Sec.~\ref{sec:grammar}) and multiple choice question answering (Sec. \ref{sec:natural_language}) , some random seeds produce linear scale trends while others are emergent.
+This variation is caused by the bimodal distribution of each skill across seeds (Sec. \ref{subsec:bimodality}), a property that materializes around \textbf{breakthrough thresholds} in model size.
+At these scales, emergence is a stochastic property (Sec. \ref{subsec:stochastic-emergence}).

+\item \textbf{Bimodal variation persists under continuous metrics.} In the emergence debate, one main position \citep{schaeffer2024emergent} is that breakthroughs are caused by measuring discontinuous metrics such as exact match accuracy rather than loss.
+We find continuous loss metrics can remain visibly bimodally distributed, particularly when there is a more even split of failed and successful runs.
+We confirm these results on both synthetic (Sec. \ref{subsec:bimodality_mirage}, Sec.~\ref{sec:qf_result}) and natural (Sec. \ref{subsec:mmlu-mirage}) tasks. \item \textbf{When a scale curve exhibits sudden \textit{discontinuous} improvement in a skill, the \textit{probability} of learning that skill may be changing \textit{continuously}}.
+Treating the bimodal distribution as a mix of \textbf{failure} and \textbf{success} distributions, we illustrate that average improvements can come from changes in the probability of success \textit{or} in the mean performance of a successful run (Sec.~\ref{subsec:bimodality}).
+Although bimodality can appear abruptly at a minimum capacity scale (Sec.~\ref{subsec:emergence_of_bimodality}), these sudden distributional changes do not necessarily align with breakthrough scales for individual model runs.